ibm-cloud-docs/assistant/getting-started.md

 ## Step 7: Integrate the assistant
 {: #integrate-assistant}

 Now that you have an assistant that can participate in a simple conversational exchange, publish it to a public web page where you can test it out.
+The services provides a built-in integration called a Preview Link.
+When you create this type of integration, it builds your assistant into a chat widget that is hosted by an IBM-branded web page.
+You can open the web page and chat with your assistant to test it out.

 1. Click the **Assistants** tab, find the `Watson Assistant tutorial` assistant you created, and open it.
-1. From the *Integrations* area, click **Shareable Link**.
+1. From the *Integrations* area, click **Add integration**.

-    The Shareable Link integration is provisioned for you automatically.
+1. Find **Preview Link**, and click **Select integration**.

 1. Click the URL that is displayed on the page.

     The page opens in a new tab.